-10 Explanation of Functions
+8 Explanation of Functions

-The PM4 setup and calibration functions are configured through a pushbutton sequence, as explained in "setting up the instrument" and "calibration".
+The PM4 setup and calibration functions are configured through a pushbutton sequence, as explained in "Setting up the instrument" and "Calibration".
 Two levels of access are provided for setting up and calibrating - level 1 (simple pushbutton sequence) allows access to commonly set up functions, level 2 (power up sequence plus pushbutton sequence) allows access to calibration parameters.
-Note; certain functions relating to the optional retransmission output limits are only displayed when the retransmission option is fitted.
-Changes to the setpoints and other functions are made by pressing the \square and \square pushbuttons.
-Described below is a brief description of each function.
+Note: certain functions relating to the optional retransmission output limits are only displayed when the retransmission option is fitted.
+Changes to the setpoints and other functions are made by pressing the and pushbuttons.
+Below is a brief description of each function.